 Obviously, to become the doctors of the future, these students must get a certain amount of exposure to clinical methods and real patients before they graduate.
 The question is: Are the patients receptive to this idea?
 Would a woman in labour give her consent freely to a couple of inexperienced medical students staring at her when she is in pain?
 This article looks at what patients might feel about medical students interacting with them and examining them.
+It also looks at how teaching hospitals communicate with patients to take consent to being examined by medical students.

-Author: Shruthi Ravishankar (shruthi.sunshankar@gmail.com), Second Year MBBS Student, Madras Medical College, Chennai, Tamil Nadu 600 003 INDIA.

-To cite: Ravishankar S. Are patients comfortable with medical students examining them?.
-Published online first on May 15, 2021.
-DOI: 10.20529/ IJME.2021.038.
+- Author: Shruthi Ravishankar (shruthi.sunshankar@gmail.com), Second Year MBBS Student, Madras Medical College, Chennai, Tamil Nadu 600 003 INDIA. - To cite: Ravishankar S. Are patients comfortable with medical students examining them?.
+Indian J Med Ethics.
+2022 Jan-Mar; 7(1) NS: 74-75.
+DOI: 10.20529/JJME.2021.038.